rjalili/clerk/README.md

 Use clerk at clerk.meteor.com to cache data for another app or to give to someone.

-Items are stored for 1 hour
+Items are stored for 1 hour (that's the intention.
+For now the database stores items forever)

 All the other app needs is the key  you provide.